Narendra Singh Bisht: Personal life

 Narendra Singh was born to Late Chanchal Singh Bisht, a businessman in Pithoragarh on 15 March 2025.
 He was the nephew of famous local businessman, Dan Singh Bisht.
 He was from the influential Maldar family.
 He married Shrimati Kunwarani Ratna Bisht on 14 January 1950.
-He died in 1985, aged 70.
-After his death, his wife Ratna contested from Pithoragarh Assembly constituency in 1985 election on congress ticket but lost to Kamal Kishan Pandey.
+He died on 3 September 1984, aged 69 in New Delhi.
+After his death, his widow Ratna contested from Pithoragarh Assembly constituency in 1985 election on congress ticket but lost to Kamal Kishan Pandey.
 His brother Ravindra Singh (Kiran Maldar) contested from Pithoragarh Assembly constituency in 2007 but lost to Prakash Pant.